Ratecard/docs/docs/changelogs/api.md

 The format is partially based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this changelog adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+## \[1.1.1] - 2021-07-12
+### Changed
+- Reminders are now excluded from message statistics.
+- Form questions with multiple users or teams are now mapped correctly.
+- API & webhook source linking will not happen anymore if an object already has a source when being created/updated.
+- Contact last name no longer required when creating/udpdating contacts.

+### Fixed
+- Event source not being linked when a group contact is created.
+- Test messages showing up in message statistics.
+- Group filters ignoring smart field names
+  - Group filter only worked on base fields, before.
+Now it checks for smart field names, e.g. "Feedback (Y/N)", instead of custom tag names, e.g. "feedback".
+- Matrix question mapping

 ## \[1.1.0] - 2021-06-08
 ### Added